 In 2020, NDB committed a $1bn sovereign loan in support of South Africa’s Non-Toll Roads Management Program, which aims at maintaining and improving critical road infrastructure, thus contributing to lower transportation costs and increase the competitiveness of the economy.

 Asian Infrastructure Investment Bank (AIIB)

-Africa50 is an infrastructure investment platform, established by the AfDB, that contributes to Africa’s growth by developing and investing in bankable projects, catalyzing public sector capital, and mobilizing private sector funding Africa50’s investor base is currently composed of 28 African countries, the African Development Bank, the Central Bank of West African States (BCEAO), and Bank Al-Maghrib, with over $876m in committed capital.
+Africa50 is an infrastructure investment platform that contributes to Africa’s growth by developing and investing in bankable projects, catalyzing public sector capital, and mobilizing private sector funding Africa50’s investor base is currently composed of 28 African countries, the African Development Bank, the Central Bank of West African States (BCEAO), and Bank Al-Maghrib, with over $876m in committed capital.

 In 2019, Africa50 participated in three operations: the Egypt Scatec Solar Power Plants, the Senegal Tobene Power Plant, and the Madagascar Volobe Hydropower Plant.
 The Egypt Scatec operation is a 400MW DC portfolio of six utility scale solar power plants located at the Benban site.
 The plants are expected to contribute to reducing dependence on imported oil and gas, thereby improving the country’s energy security.

 The operation provides flexible grid-stabilizing baseload generation capacity at competitive tariffs, which helps close the electricity supply gap in Senegal.
 The 120MW Madagascar Volobe hydropower plant will be operated under a 35-year concession.
 The project includes the construction of a transmission line, refurbishment of the access road, and infrastructure for the neighboring villages.